Chapter 7: The Unleashed Intelligence (Autonomous Mode)

 The container gets mounted volumes for code access but runs in isolation.
 If the AI experiment goes wrong, the damage is contained.
 Nothing touches production systems directly.

-For my blog pipeline optimization, the entire overnight run cost about $12 in API calls.
-Worth it for the insights gained, but only because I had cost controls in place.
+My blog pipeline optimization cost about $12 in API calls overnight.
+Worth it for the insights gained, but only because I had controls in place.

 Rollback and Safety